microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/examples/v1.0-beta/Test-MgDirectoryDeletedItemProperty.md

 	OnBehalfOfUserId = "onBehalfOfUserId-value"
 }

-Test-MgDirectoryObjectProperty -BodyParameter $params
+Test-MgBetaDirectoryObjectProperty -BodyParameter $params
 ```
-This example shows how to use the Test-MgDirectoryDeletedItemProperty Cmdlet.
+This example shows how to use the Test-MgBetaDirectoryDeletedItemProperty Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).